gisquick/gisquick-doc/user-manual/before-publishing.rst

    Connect to publication server.

 Fill in the Gisquick server URL, username and password.
 You are now connected to the publication server and ready to publish projects from QGIS.
-If you fill in the server URL, username or password incorrectly, the message **Failed to connect!** is displayed when you try to connect to Gisquick server (by clicking the icon |logo|).
+If the server URL, username or password is filled in incorrectly, the message **Failed to connect!** is displayed when you try to connect to Gisquick server (by clicking the icon |logo|).
-You can correct the information right here in the ``Configure`` tab.
+The information can be corrected right here in the ``Configure`` tab.

 .. thumbnail:: ../img/publish/publish.gif